tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 Because you're working with text files, you usually store your project files (but not the built site output) in a code repository such as GitHub.
 You treat your content files with the same workflow as programming code &mdash; committing to the repository, pushing and pulling for updates, branching and merging, and more.

-When you're ready to publish your site, you can usually build the site directly from your Git repository (rather than building it locally and then uploading the files to a web server).
+When you're ready to publish your site, you can usually build the site directly from your Git repository, rather than building it locally and then uploading the files to a web server.
 This means your code repository becomes the starting point for your publishing and deployment pipeline.
 "Continuous delivery," as it's called, eliminates the need to manually build your site and deploy the build.
 Instead, you just push a commit to your repository, and the continuous delivery pipeline or platform builds and deploys it for you.

-Although there are hundreds of static site generators, only a handful of are probably relevant for documentation.
+Although there are hundreds of static site generators (you can view a full list at [Staticgen.com](https://www.staticgen.com/), only a handful of are probably relevant for documentation.
 I'll consider these three in this article:

 * [Jekyll](#jekyll)
 * [Hugo](#hugo)
 * [Sphinx](#sphinx)

 One could discuss many more &mdash; Hexo, Middleman, Gitbook, Pelican, and so on.
-But the reality is that these other static site generators aren't used that frequently for documentation projects.
+But the reality is that only a handful of static site generators are commonly used for documentation projects.

 ### Jekyll {#jekyll}